arqma/arqma/README.md

 * The resulting executables can be found in `build/debug/bin`

-*** Gntl does Not support 32-bit Windows anymore ***
+*** GNTL does Not support 32-bit Windows anymore ***

 ### On FreeBSD:

 The project can be built from scratch by following instructions for Linux above.
 If you are running gntl in a jail you need to add the flag: `allow.sysvipc=1` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.

-We expect to add Gntl into the ports tree in the near future, which will aid in managing installations using ports or packages.
+We expect to add GNTL into the ports tree in the near future, which will aid in managing installations using ports or packages.

 ### On OpenBSD: